 The second thing I did was embrace the things that I had control of.
 I embraced the control I had in my own life to be happy.

-Of course i’m not ashamed to admit that I am still pretty spitey, I blame people sometimes, I react without thinking, and do a bunch of other useless things that make me unhappy.
+I’m not ashamed to admit that I am still pretty spitey.
+I blame people sometimes.
+I react without thinking, and do a bunch of other useless things that make me unhappy.
 However I am on the path to happiness because I see them now for what they are, useless feelings that keep me and you further from happiness.